Comparing: Aufklärungspanzer Panther vs. M18 Hellcat vs. T71

 Planned heavy reconnaissance vehicle.
 The plans called for using the Panther hull in order to facilitate rapid mass production.
 The vehicle was to feature the Leopard turret with a gun not longer than the tank's hull, which was to ensure maneuverability in forested terrain.
 No prototypes were built.

 Development started in 1942.
 In April 1943 the General Motors company produced the first prototypes.
 One of a few American tank destroyers manufactured on its original chassis, not on a tank chassis.
 The tank destroyer became the fastest armored vehicle, of this type, of World War II.
 A total of 2,507 vehicles were produced from July 1943 through October 1944.

 Experimental airborne light tank with an oscillating turret and automatic loading.
 Developed by Detroit Arsenal from 1952 through 1953 as a replacement for M41.
-The armament was deemed ineffective, and the development was discontinued.
-Only one wooden prototype was built.
+The armament was deemed ineffective, and the development was stopped after one wooden prototype had been built.

 |Tank data page||Tank data page||Tank data page||Tank data page|

 |Battle Tiers||8 9 10||6 7 8||8 9 10 11|

 |Speed Limit||60 km/h||72 km/h||64.4 km/h|

 |Medium terrain resistance|

 |Damage (Explosion radius)|

 |When Firing||%||6.43 %||%|